eygraber/JsonPathKt/README.md

 | $.family.children[0].*     | Names & age values of first child          |

 ## Benchmarks
-These are benchmark tests of JsonPathKt against Jayway's JsonPath implementation.
+These are benchmark tests of JsonPathKt JVM against Jayway's JsonPath implementation.
 Results for each test is the average of 30 runs with 80,000 reads per run and each test returns its own respective results (some larger than others).
 You can run these tests locally with `./runBenchmarks.sh`